louis-tru/quark/docs/CURRENT_WORK.md

 - Use targeted `rg` and local source inspection first.
 - Do not run broad builds unless requested.
 - If compiling is needed, ask or use the project’s known lightweight command if available.

+## Compute AA Prototype State

+An isolated Metal Compute AA prototype now lives in `test/compute_aa/` and is wired into the macOS test target.
+It demonstrates CPU-flattened path edges, 16x16 tile binning, fixed-grid subpixel winding coverage, a coverage texture, and solid color composition.
+A matching WebGPU/CPU comparison page also exists in the same directory.

+The prototype uses local tile edge lists plus a per-tile **backdrop**: the winding already accumulated at the tile's left boundary. `build_tile_edges()` walks each edge across X tile columns using one `dy/dx` slope.
+A step does nothing unless its discrete Y-sample-grid position changes.
+Changed sample ranges add one original-edge reference with a local sample range to crossed tiles and append one backdrop event.
+CPU construction never expands backdrop winding across tiles to the right.
+During coverage, each tile threadgroup cooperatively resolves its tile row's backdrop events into threadgroup memory.
+This removes the previous edge-bounding-box fill, repeated crossing calculations, per-tile backdrop storage/writes, backdrop delta buffer, and CPU X prefix sum.
+The X-tile scan now advances directly in sample-grid Y coordinates: fixed power-of-two sample/tile divisions use shifts, tile-boundary Y uses incremental addition, and the inner X-tile loop contains no division or per-iteration multiplication.

+The current prototype remains intentionally CPU-heavy and rebuilds/uploads data frequently.
+Important future work includes caching immutable path data, pooled GPU buffers/textures, dirty-path rebuilds, batching multiple paths into an atlas, and eventually moving more binning/backdrop work onto the GPU.
+The current algorithm and data contracts are documented in Chinese in `test/compute_aa/README.md`.

+The ObjC++ prototype passed a focused syntax check.
+Direct command-line Metal shader compilation was unavailable in the assistant sandbox because `xcrun` could not locate the separately installed Metal Toolchain; validate the visual result through the existing Xcode test target.

+## Debugger Helpers

+Custom Xcode LLDB formatters live in `.lldb/qk_lldb.py`, with the committed template `.lldb/lldbinit-Xcode`. `tools/configure.js` generates the root `.lldbinit-Xcode` using the absolute local script path.

+Current formatters cover common Quark vectors, matrices, ranges, strings, arrays, lists, dictionaries, sets, and iterators.
+Container synthetic children retain useful raw members and limit displayed data items to avoid expanding very large containers.
+Xcode does not render newlines inside value summaries, so `Mat` and `Mat4` summaries must remain compact single-line matrices.

+Long-term guidance for Quark's union-based `bitwise_cast` is recorded in `docs/TROUBLESHOOTING.md`.
+Do not mechanically replace it based only on abstract standards advice; inspect actual types, toolchains, generated code, and the replacement's misuse surface first.